tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 ```

 This essential function allows the user to choose one or multiple steps to be
-executed using the `steps` argument.
-However, it is necessary to follow the
+executed using its `steps` argument.
+However, it is necessary to maintain valid
-workflow dependency graph.
+dependencies.
 If a selected step depends on a previous step(s) that
 was not executed, then the execution will fail.

 ``` r